 In respect of talent sourcing, HR analytics is a reasonably recent trend.
 But as HR technology continues to evolve, the opportunity to capitalise on HR data is game-changing.

 Think about when your organisation hasn’t found the people it needs.
 Your hiring efforts are reaping very little, and yet you have no insight as to why.
-It’s impossible to improve or fix your approach, without factual insights.
-And it’s for this reason that data-driven recruiting is on the rise.
+It’s impossible to improve or fix your approach without factual insights.
+It’s for this reason that data-driven recruiting is on the rise.